Smith Vantage 2016 - 2011 Review by The Good Ride

 The Smith Vantage might be one of the most expensive helmets out there.
 Is it worth the price?
-We arent’ sure but it’s one hell of a low profile ultra light helmet.
-It hasn’t changed much over the years except the 2014 Smith Vantage has a honey comb like texture in the vents and feels like it’s a little lighter.
+We aren’t’ sure but it’s one hell of a low profile ultra light helmet.
+It hasn’t changed much over the years except the 2014 Smith Vantage has a honeycomb-like texture in the vents and feels like it’s a little lighter.

-A couple things about the Vantage.
-The Smith Variant is one of the only helmets that has the visor or no visor option.
+A couple of things about the Vantage.
+The Smith Variant is one of the only helmets that have the visor or no visor option.
 The Vantage does have some of the best venting out there and a very logical approach to the way it regulates.
 You can block off all of the helmet, the front part or the rear part.
 Our favorite part about Smith helmets is the goggle venting system.
-Not much has changed from 2011 to 2012 except for the addition of a BOA Coil for the tightening system near the back so if you can find a 2011 have at it.
+Not much has changed from 2011 to 2012 except for the addition of a BOA Coil for the tightening system near the back so if you can find 2011 have at it.

 Negatives– Our biggest issue with the Smith Vantage is the shell on the top part of the helmet seems to be separate from the shock absorption material inside and you can feel in parts where it seems to be evident.
-It’s not terrible but we’d like to see that bonded better.
-Maybe its just an early model we received, maybe it’s done that way for a reason, or maybe they skimped on glue?
+It’s not terrible but we’d like to see that bond better.
+Maybe it’s just an early model we received, maybe it’s done that way for a reason, or maybe they skimped on glue?
 We don’t know for sure but just want to point that out.
-The vents are one of the best qualities of this helmet but the seem like they are bigger in the pictures than when you get the helmet.
-In addition the vent controls are small and hard to manipulate with or without gloves on.
+The vents are one of the best qualities of this helmet but they seem like they are bigger in the pictures than when you get the helmet.
+In addition, the vent controls are small and hard to manipulate with or without gloves on.
 The chin strap is also hard to adjust compared to other helmets.
 The Audio portion doesn’t stand up well to wet conditions and the mute/pause button is hard to clip or access.
 It would be better to have a mute/pause button on the ear pad it’self and have smith waterproof the whole audio system.
 Often times they short out on a wet powder day which usually leaves one or both speakers not working.
 Sadly this isn’t a complaint unique to Smith.
 Every helmet company has this issue.

 As you can see the positives outweigh the negatives with the Smith Vantage Helmet and they should for this price.
 When you get a hold of the Vantage you can see how 100+ a day riders (like me) who always wear helmets will be stoked on the Vantage.